+This will bring up an interface the replicates the front panel (although with an even slower interface than the actual front panel).
 Configure the spectrum analyzer for a center frequency of 222.5 MHz, a span of 5 MHz, reference level of 10 dBm and resolution/video bandwidths of 10 kHz and 3 kHz respectively.

-Capture the baseband spectrum shown on the GNU Radio Companion run-time window ("Top Block") and the RF spectrum as displayed on the spectrum analyzer:
+Capture the baseband spectrum shown on the GNU Radio Companion run-time window ("Top Block") and the RF spectrum as displayed on the spectrum analyzer using the Windows Snipping Tool (or similar, don't use your phone!):